gianarb/gianarb.github.com/_posts/2021-01-15-evolution-of-a-logline.markdown

 Every developer involved in the project participates in adding the logline in the codebase directly, developing the code, or indirectly when chatting about a particular feature over lunch or doing a code review.
-Building a context from an unknown log line was an unrequired exercise because the lead was always there to help you figure out what that logline was supposed to tell.
+Building a context from an unknown log line was a useless exercise because the lead was always there to help you figure out what that logline was supposed to tell.

 Even the stream's speed was a crucial metric to figure out the sanity of the